Dynamic behavior for a gradient algorithm with energy and momentum: Introduction

-where the objective function $f:\R^n\to\R$ is assumed to be differentiable and bounded from below, i.e., $f+c>0$ for some $c\in\R$.
-The most prominent applications such as training machine learning models have involved large-scale problems in which the objective function is typically non-convex and in the form of a finite sum over terms associated with individual data.
-In this setting, first-order gradient methods such as gradient descent (GD) and its variants are often applied since they are computationally efficient and has satisfying performance \cite{BCN18}; consequently, there has been much effort on the theory and practices of speeding up the convergence of first-order gradient methods, among which adaptive step size \cite{TH12, KB15} and momentum \cite{Po64} are two widely-used techniques.
+where the differentiable objective function $f:\R^n\to\R$ is assumed to be bounded from below, i.e., $f+c>0$ for some $c\in\R$.
+Applications like training machine learning models often involve large-scale problems with non-convex objective functions represented as a finite sum over terms associated with individual data.
+In such settings, first-order gradient methods such as gradient descent (GD) and its variants are commonly employed, due to their computational efficiency and satisfactory performance \cite{BCN18}.

-AEGD (adaptive gradient descent with energy) is a gradient method that was first introduced by us in \cite{LT20}.
-The distinct feature of AEGD is the use of an additional energy variable so that the resulting algorithm is unconditionally energy stable regardless of the base learning rate.
-In this work, we study a variant of AEGD with momentum (termed as AGEM), which takes the following form: starting from $\theta_0$ and $r_0=F(\theta_0)$ with $F=\sqrt{f+c}$, inductively define
+Despite their wide usage, GDs face a potential limitation on step size, attributed to the conditional stability of GD.
+This limitation can significantly impede convergence, especially in large-scale machine learning applications.
+This same challenge also persists for the stochastic approximation of GD, known as Stochastic Gradient Descent (SGD).
+Consequently, there has been much effort directed towards enhancing the convergence of first-order gradient methods.
+Among these efforts, adaptive step size \cite{TH12, KB15} and momentum \cite{P64} emerge as two widely-used techniques, aiming to address the aforementioned limitations and improve the efficiency of optimization algorithms in practice.

+To overcome the issue of step size limitations, the authors in~\cite{LT20,LT21} introduced an adaptive gradient descent with energy (AEGD).
+The algorithm initiates from $\theta_0$ and $r_0=F(\theta_0)$ with $F(\theta)=\sqrt{f(\theta)+c}$, inductively define

+where $c \in \mathbb{R}$ is chosen so that $\inf\limits_{\theta \in \Theta}\left(f(\theta)+c\right)>0$.
+In sharp contrast to GD, energy-adaptive gradient methods exhibit unconditional energy stability, regardless of the base step size $\eta>0$.
+Additionally, findings in~\cite{LT20} indicate that the parameter $c$ has minimal impact on the performance of~\eqref{aegd}.

+AEGD can be extended to include momentum for accelerated convergence ~\cite{LT21}.
+In this study, we explore a variant of AEGD with momentum, referred to as AGEM.
+It is defined inductively as follows: